francois-gm/go-kabk-y1b/01-1 - Prelude/README.md

 _Coding Y1 @ KABK_
 _(inter)dependencies_

 For this semester, I’d propose we start by extrapolating ourselves from the technicalities of ‘coding’ and have a look at our surroundings.

-Although I’m not a fan of the saying that ‘code is every­where’ or ‘everything is code’, I find the optical point of view it provides when it comes to look at our surroundings stimulating.
-‘Thinking code’ shapes our way of looking at things, and provides abstraction models that help interpreting the materiality of our environment.
+‘Thinking through code’ shapes our way of looking at things, and provides abstraction models that help interpreting the materiality of our environment.

-I’d like to think about how elements tend to sit on other elements, that every piece of the puzzle that fulfills a function depends on another piece that fulfills another function and so on and so on.
+Think of how elements tend to sit on other elements, that every piece of the puzzle that fulfills a function depends on another piece that fulfills another function and so on and so on.

 <img src="osi-layers.jpg" width="500px">